giantswarm/docs/src/content/guides/prepare-aws-account-for-tenant-clusters/index.md

 ## Overview

-In order to run Giant Swarm tenant clusters, an AWS account needs to fulfill these requirements:
+In order to run Giant Swarm clusters, an AWS account needs to fulfill these requirements:

+- Control Plane account:
+  - IAM _user_ to be used by our `aws-operator` software.
+  - IAM role to be assumed by Giant Swarm staff.
+- Tenant Cluster account:
-- Service limits set according to requirements
+  - Service limits set according to requirements.
-- IAM role to be assumed by our aws-operator software
+  - IAM _role_ to be assumed by our `aws-operator` software.
-- IAM role to be assumed by Giant Swarm staff
+  - IAM role to be assumed by Giant Swarm staff.

 Each Giant Swarm tenant cluster belongs to an organization within Giant Swarm.
-This organization will later be configured with information about the two IAM roles mentioned above.
+This organization will later be configured with information about the two Tenant Cluster IAM roles mentioned above.

 We have created a Terraform module to automate the IAM role creation.
 You can check the code [here](https://github.com/giantswarm/giantswarm-aws-account-prerequisites).
 Otherwise you can still use the steps as described in this guide.